JohannesSKunz/AreRecessionsBadforLoneliness/README.md

 Here, we describe and provide our code.
 We encourage any replication attempt, and interested readers should not hesitate to contact [Johannes Kunz](mailto:johannes.kunz@monash.edu) or [Anh Trinh](mailto:Trong-Anh.Trinh@monash.edu) about any of these.
 For brevity, we exclude the multitude of replication files for the Appendix version, but are happy to provide these upon request.

-We are in the process of vetting the do files used for data construction, which will be added shortly.
-For inquiries about these in the meantime, please write to [Johannes Kunz](mailto:johannes.kunz@monash.edu).

 ## Replication do-files